Scandium: Isotopes

 In nature, scandium is found exclusively as the isotope 45Sc, which has a nuclear spin of 7/2; this is its only stable isotope.

-Twenty-five radioisotopes have been characterized with the most stable being 46Sc, which has a half-life of 83.8 days; 47Sc, 3.35 days; the positron emitter 44Sc, 4 hours; and 48Sc, 43.7 hours.
-All of the remaining radioactive isotopes have half-lives less than 4 hours, and the majority of these have half-lives less than 2 minutes.
-This element also has five nuclear isomers, with the most stable being 44m2Sc (t1/2 = 58.6 h).
+The known isotopes of scandium range from 37Sc to 63Sc, and the most stable radioisotopes are 46Sc with a half-life of 83.76 days, 47Sc with a half-life of 3.3492 days, 48Sc at 43.67 hours, 44Sc at 4.042 hours, and 43Sc at 3.891 hours.
+All others have half-lives shorter than an hour, and the majority of these shorter than 15 seconds.
+The most stable meta state is 44m3Sc with half-life 58.6 hours; this is the lightest isotope with a long-lived isomer.

+The low mass isotopes are very difficult to create.
+The initial detection of 37Sc and 38Sc only resulted in the characterization of their mass excess.

-The known isotopes of scandium range from 36Sc to 60Sc.
-The primary decay mode at masses lower than the only stable isotope, 45Sc, is electron capture, and the primary mode at masses above it is beta emission.
-The primary decay products at atomic weights below 45Sc are calcium isotopes and the primary products from higher atomic weights are titanium isotopes.
+The primary decay mode of ground-state scandium isotopes at masses lower than the only stable isotope, 45Sc, is electron capture (or positron emission), but the lightest isotopes (37Sc to 39Sc) undergo proton emission instead, all three of these producing calcium isotopes.
+The primary decay mode for heavier isotopes is beta emission, producing titanium isotopes.

 Occurrence

 In Earth's crust, scandium is not rare.
 Estimates vary from 18 to 25 ppm, which is comparable to the abundance of cobalt (20–30 ppm).
-Scandium is only the 50th most common element on Earth (35th most abundant in the crust), but it is the 23rd most common element in the Sun.
+Scandium is only the 50th most common element on Earth (35th most abundant element in the crust), but it is the 23rd most common element in the Sun and the 26th most abundant element in the stars.
 However, scandium is distributed sparsely and occurs in trace amounts in many minerals.
-Rare minerals from Scandinavia and Madagascar such as thortveitite, euxenite, and gadolinite are the only known concentrated sources of this element.
-Thortveitite can contain up to 45% of scandium in the form of scandium oxide.
+Rare minerals from Scandinavia and Madagascar such as thortveitite, euxenite, and gadolinite are the only known concentrated sources of this element, all of which are sources of other rare earths.
+Thortveitite can contain up to 45% scandium oxide.

-The stable form of scandium is created in supernovas via the r-process.
-Also, scandium is created by cosmic ray spallation of the more abundant iron nuclei.
+The stable form of scandium is created in supernovae via the r-process.
+Also, scandium is created by cosmic ray spallation of the more abundant iron-peak nuclei.
+Example reactions are: